 Mortality and pulmonary complications in patients undergoing surgery with perioperative SARS-CoV-2 infection: an international cohort study, www.thelancet.com Vol 396 July 4, 2020 Operating framework for urgent and planned services in hospital settings during COVID-19, Version 1.
 NHS England.
-Operating inanterware we have a second secon - Pakistani patients), with an equal male and female divide and 179 (87.3%) being of a white background 13 (65%) BAME patients had primary Arthroplasty, 1 (5%) Scoliosis correction, 1 (5%) revision Arthroplasty, 2 (10%) oncology procedures and 4 (20%) had - 1 (5%) revision Arthroplasty, 2 (10%) oncology procedures and 4 (20%) had day case hand surgery nder USG
+Operating framework to superserve a superserve and the superse Superserve and the superse - Pakistani patients), with an equal male and female divide and 179 (87.3%) being of a white background 13 (65%) BAME patients had primary Arthroplasty, 1 (5%) Scoliosis correction, 1 (5%) revision Arthroplasty, 2 (10%) oncology procedures and 4 (20%) had - 1 (5%) revision Arthroplasty, 2 (10%) oncology procedures and 4 (20%) had day case hand surgery nder USG